Professional Analytics

 This scatter plot uses U.S. Geological Survey data to show helium deposits discovered since 1900.
 It incorporates multiple dimensions to represent drill depth, yield, and location.
 Over time, we can see a decrease in shallow deposits and an increase in drill depth.
 Texas and Arizona were historically the most efficient harvesting locations, while New Mexico and Colorado provided consistent yields from deeper wells.
 The company may decide to target Texas, Arizona, and Colorado, which have the most helium production since 1990.

-Scenario 2: Defense Contracting
+Scenario 2: Defense Services

 In our next scenario, a multinational corporation that sells security services to governments is conducting a market review.
 A data scientist develops indicators of leadership receptivity to corporate services.